The shakuhachi music of the komuso monks

-It is estimated that there were more than one-hundred komuso shakuhachi temples across Edo period Japan, however, the Meiji Restoration abolished Buddhism which resulted in the closing, or often destruction, of the komuso temples.
-The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully petitioned the government into allowing nonsecular shakuhachi activities to continue.
+It is estimated that there were more than one-hundred komuso shakuhachi temples across Edo period Japan, however, the Meiji Restoration abolished Buddhism which resulted in the closing, or often destruction of the komuso temples.
+The Meiji government soon decided to try and ban nonsecular shakuhachi playing as well, however, the Kinko ryu Grandmasters Araki Kodo II (Chikuo) and Yoshida Itcho successfully petitioned the government into allowing secular shakuhachi activities to continue.

-As a result, nonsecular shakuhachi music became popular and the shakuhachi went mainstream.
-Eventually the ban on Buddhism was lifted and the practice of honkyoku could once again continue out in the open.
+As a result, secular shakuhachi music became popular and the shakuhachi went mainstream.
+Eventually the ban on Buddhism was lifted and the practice of nonsecular honkyoku could once again continue out in the open.
 However, subsequent generations saw a decline in interest for honkyoku resulting in the continuous extinction of styles up to the present day.
 Currently only six distinct regional styles of honkyoku have survived to the present, in addition to the various post Edo period styles created by individual masters.

 After the Meiji restoration the Edo period honkyoku styles gradually became ryu or “schools”, typically after a few generations of teachers had passed.
 A teacher of a style would adopt the name of a previous teacher thus becoming the II or III head of the style.
 Interestingly, foreigners who seek to learn the shakuhachi have been primarily interested in the honkyoku, however, we mostly see the propagation of post Edo period honkyoku styles which were created by such master as Jin Nyodo, Watazumi, and Higuchi Taizan (Myoan).
 One exception to this is the Kinko ryu which has spread outside of Japan.

 The six regional styles of Edo period honkyoku that have survived until today, in whole or in part

 - Seien ryu Fudai-ji (西園流 譜代寺) – founded by Kanetomo Seien I (1819-1895) in Hamamatsu city (currently located in Nagoya city), Chibu region.